 - There is an increase in blocking techniques (such as Spam filters and “do not call” lists).

-The definition of inbound marketing refers to the ‘full funnel’ method of attracting; engaging and enlightening online audiences with high quality content in order to turn them into customers.
+The definition of IM refers to the ‘full funnel’ method of attracting; engaging and enlightening online audiences with high quality content in order to turn them into customers.

 Inbound marketing tactics make use of high quality online content that will provide helpful assets to the online target market.
-These inbound marketing tactics attract target customers to the business’ website.
+These IM tactics attract target customers to the business’ website.

-Possibly the simplest, yet most effective of the inbound marketing tools is a blog engine.
-Blogs allows your website to capitalize on information regarding the keywords and phrases that your ideal customer audience is looking for.
+Possibly the simplest, yet most effective of the IM tools is a blog engine.
+Blogs allow your website to capitalize on information regarding the keywords and phrases that your ideal customer audience is looking for.

-The other methods which are used with inbound marketing are varied (including both organic and paid methods) and include:
+The other methods which are used with IM are varied (including both organic and paid methods) and include:

 - Online PR (Public Relations)